hassanshaikley/pico-pubsub/README.md

 - [`nanoevents`](https://github.com/ai/nanoevents)
 - [`tiny-pubusb`](https://github.com/LukeWood/tiny-pubsub)

 Built with JS13K games in mind.
-Such as [cred](https://cred.fly.dev/html/index.html) which is unfortunately in need of some weight loss soon, it is almost 25KB now.
+Such as [cred](https://cred.fly.dev/html/index.html) which is unfortunately in need of some weight loss soon, as it is almost 25KB now.

 <sup><sub>If you have any ideas that may trim off even one single byte please share it.
 Create an issue!
 I don't mind.</sup></sub>